DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

   that is to be permanently built into the CS, but is limited to specific directives and commands (e.g. SETUP("S 1 28 1"); to define a sensor).
 For example, library #includes cannot be added to enable optional features.
 The myHal.cpp, however is expected to be a syntactically complete C++ module which may include #includes directives, and should have a definition of a function halSetup().
-When included in the build, the halSetup() function will be called during the startup of the CS, before the directives in mySetup.h are executed.
-This provides a simple yet flexible way of including optional features into the build, such as support for specific IO Extender modules, or optional advanced features as an alternative to conditional compilation or other changes to the CS code.
+When included in the build, the halSetup() function will be called during the startup of the Command Station, before the directives in mySetup.h are executed.
+This provides a simple yet flexible way of including optional features into the build, such as support for specific IO Extender modules, or optional advanced features as an alternative to conditional compilation or other changes to the Command Station code.
 If it is required that the configuration, build and upload be automated, the myHal.cpp file can be generated by a tool before invoking the build and upload.
 - HAL: Small servos such as the ubiquitous SG90, according to the datasheet, expect a pulse length of 1.0-2.0ms at 50Hz to operate over their full range, translating to PWM settings between 205 and 410.
 Other servos might operate over a range of 0.5ms to 2.4ms (PWM settings 102 to 490).
 - HAL: PCA9685 servo module driver now has a default mode.
 If not configured, then no memory is allocated for parameters and dynamic state for individual pins.
 Originally a write to a non-configured pin would be ignored.
-Now, instead, default servo limits will be assumed: a write of value ‘1’ will request 2ms servo pulses (position 410), and a write value ‘0’ will request 1ms servo pulses (position 205).
+Now, instead, default servo limits will be assumed: a write of value '1' will request 2ms servo pulses (position 410), and a write value '0' will request 1ms servo pulses (position 205).
 This will typically cause a movement of about 90 degrees by the servo.
 - HAL: New IODevice::writeAnalogue(vpin, value, profile) added to support EXRAIL.
 This function is initially implemented only for the PCA9685 driver.
 It allows a servo to be repositioned to any arbitrary position (value parameter) using the